orchid00/git_for_humans/005_github.md

 ### Exercise 2

 Let's make a copy of our online repo
-GitHub includes the string we need to identify it the repo.
+GitHub includes the string we need to identify the repo.
 We will use this hello-world repo as testing ground.

 ```{unix}
 git clone https://github.com/yourusername/hello-world.git
 ```
 Check your online repo pointers
 ```{unix}
 git remote -v
 ```

-For the next part you need to type your github user name and password.
-There are ways to automate this, links on resources.
+For the next part you need to type your GitHub username and password.
+Note: There are ways to automate this, check on [resources](./007_resources).

 Now that we have a remote we will always want to verify that we have the latest changes
 ```{unix}